fhill2/nvim.xplr/README.md

 ### Default Behaviour
 When you open xplr inside nvim, this plugin's lua msgpack client will use the server address of the nvim instance (`echo v:servername`) you launched it from (passed down with env variable).

-If you launch xplr outside nvim, this plugin won't do/setup anything.
+If you launch xplr outside nvim, this plugin won't do/setup anything (it will skip the entire contents of the `setup()` function completely)

 ___